IRTF-HRPC/draft-guidelines/draft-guidelines.md

 ## Content agnosticism

-Question(s):
-If your protocol impacts packet handling, does it use user data (packet data that is not included in the header)?
+Question(s): If your protocol impacts packet handling, does it use user data (packet data that is not included in the header)?
 Is it making decisions based on the payload of the packet?
 Does your protocol enable the prioritization of certain content or services over others in the routing process?
-Is the protocol transparent about the prioritization that is made (if any)?
+Is the prioritization that is made auditable for negative impacts on net neutrality?

-Explanation:
-Content agnosticism refers to the notion that network traffic is treated identically regardless of payload, with some exceptions where it comes to effective traffic handling, for instance where it comes to delay-tolerant or delay-sensitive packets, based on the header.
-If there is any prioritization based on the content or metadata of the protocol, the protocol should be transparent about such information and reasons thereof.
+Explanation: Content agnosticism refers to the notion that network traffic is treated identically regardless of payload, with some exceptions where it comes to effective traffic handling, for instance where it comes to delay-tolerant or delay-sensitive packets, based on the header.
+If there is any prioritization based on the content or metadata of the protocol, the protocol should be transparent about how it does so, for instance by adding flow labels (in the case of IPv6) or the six bits available in the Differentiated Services Code Point (DSCP) (in the case of DiffServ).

-Example:
-Content agnosticism prevents payload-based discrimination against packets.
-This is important because changes to this principle can lead to a two-tiered Internet, where certain packets are prioritized over others on the basis of their content.
+Example: Content agnosticism prevents payload-based discrimination against packets.
+This is important because changes to this principle can lead to a two-tiered Internet, where certain packets are prioritized over others on the basis of their content, their origin, or their destination.
 Effectively this would mean that although all users are entitled to receive their packets at a certain speed, some users become more equal than others.
+However, there are many different kinds of traffic differentiation and prioritization, therefore it is extremely helpful is different use cases and their intended and possible impacts are documented.
 Impacts:

 - Right to freedom of expression